…Hello, heritage chic

 San Antonio has always been a destination ripe with Alamo heritage and rich with Spanish mission architecture.
 Lately, however, its food and wine scene has stepped up its game, and there’s now a refreshing new arts and culture vibe.

-Obvious crowd-pleasers include the resurrection of a long-hiddenhf_tex_2 German brewing tradition and the very pleasant leafy river walk.
+Obvious crowd-pleasers include the resurrection of a long-hidden German brewing tradition and the very pleasant leafy river walk.
 We take a river taxi from the end of the river walk, leaving behind the Irish pubs, the Mexican cantinas and the impressive conference centre.
-A different San Antonio emerges, one that is very hf_tex_5much a pleasing work in progress.
+A different San Antonio emerges, one that is very much a pleasing work in progress.
 Couples stroll or jog, dogs bound.
 Artwork blossoms on and under the bridges, new residential housing abounds and there’s an exciting array of stylish hotels.

 The water taxi takes us north as far as it can go, and we get off to explore The Pearl, a huge complex that in days gone by housed the Pearl Brewery.
 This site has thankfully been brought back to life and is now a landmark location that’s home to artisan shops, restaurants, a farmers’ market, coffee shops and a branch of the famous Culinary Institute of America.
 We’ve been invited to the annual Tamales Festival, which is held here every year in early December, where a happy, bustling crowd is enjoying a variety of traditional dishes.